palomavictoriaalves/pypeline-eeg/README.md

 ---

-**Questions or issues?** Open an issue with the command used, a short description of your data layout, and the full error output (traceback).
+**Questions or issues?** Open an issue with the command used, your data layout (BIDS path), and the full traceback.